mpersano/dotvim/README.md

     cd .vim
     git submodule update --init --recursive

+then, to generate documentation, run `:Helptags` from vim.

 ## tips

 vim on debian isn't compiled with python support. you can check with: